knox-networks/ssi/README.md

 # Self Sovereign Identity

-Digital Identity Core
+This repository contains the set of libraries and tools for integrating digital identity (self sovereign identitiy) into services and applications.

+There are three crates which are re-exported under the `ssi` crate:

+- `ssi-core` - Verifiable Credentials, DidDocuments, etc.
+- `signature` - Cryptographic Suites, Key Management, etc.
+- `registry_resolver` - Client implementation of `knox` DID Registry Resolver

 ## Requirements

 At the moment we make no promise to support anything but the latest version of Rust.
 Current minimum version of rust (MVR): 1.64

 We use the [protofetch](https://github.com/coralogix/protofetch) tool for vendoring Protobuf files for `registry_resolver`.
-Make sure `protofetch` is installed on your system before running `(cd registry_resolver; protofetch fetch)`.
+Make sure `protofetch` is installed on your system before running
+`(cd registry_resolver; protofetch fetch)`.

-One way to get protofetch is to install it from source: `cargo install protofetch`.
+One way to get protofetch is to install it from source:
+`cargo install protofetch`.

 ## Installation

 You can utilize `ssi` by importing it via GitHub through the main branch.
 At the moment the crate is not published on crates.io

 ```
 ssi = { git = "https://github.com/knox-networks/ssi", branch = "main" }
 ```

 ### FFI

-In order to build and run the FFI examples you will need to have the following installed:
+In order to build and run the FFI examples you will need to have the following
+installed:

 ```
 cargo install --force cargo-make
 ```

 We also need to add the appropriate targets to be run in various architectures and build artifacts accordingly.

 ```
 rustup target add aarch64-apple-ios  (iOS devices)
 rustup target add x86_64-apple-ios (iOS simulator for Swift unit tests)